List of Abismo de pasión episodes

 Abismo de pasión (Abyss of Passion) is a Mexican telenovela produced by Angelli Nesma Medina and written by Caridad Bravo Adams for Televisa.
-It is a remake of Cañaveral de Pasiones, produced by Humberto Zurita and Christian Bach in 1996.
-Both telenovelas are based on Caridad Bravo Adams's original story, divided into two novels, and published in 1959: Una sombra entre los dos and Al pie del altar.
+It is a remake of Cañaveral de pasiones, produced by Christian Bach and Humberto Zurita in 1996.
+Both telenovelas are based on the novels Una sombra entre los dos and Al pie del altar, published in 1959.